mortendahl/mortendahl.github.io/_drafts/kalami.md

             (&&) val1 val2
 ```

 For statement stmt it finally gets a bit more interesting.
 Cases `StmtLet` and `StmtIf` are straight-forward, as are `StmtAccept` and `StmtReject` which respectively return the current environment and `None`.
 However, for a guessing statement it’s a bit more involved.
 If the guess has an upper bound then we may just try all possibilities as in case `StmtGuessLowerUpperBound` below.
 But this will of course not work when no upper bound is specified since an inner guess will prevent outer guesses from ever increasing.
-As an example, consider programme:
+As an example, consider program:

 ```
 guess x in